 How to Double the Recipe Without Changing Texture

 1 cup of uncooked rice will yield about 3 cups of cooked rice.
-To double the recipe, use the same 1:2 rice-to-water ratio, i.e., 2 cups rice to 4 cups water.
-When scaling up, use a pot that is large enough for the rice to expand as it cooks.
-Keep the cooking time the same.
+To double the recipe, use the same rice-to-water ratio, i.e., 2 cups rice to 3 cups water.
+Crucial Tip: Keep the cook time at 18 mins, but use a larger saucepan so the rice has room to expand and doesn’t pack down and get gummy.

 If your heat is too high or your lid wasn’t tight enough, the moisture can evaporate too quickly, resulting in dry rice.
 If your rice seems dry, drizzle in 2 to 4 Tablespoons of boiling water, cover with the lid, and let it rest off the heat for 5 minutes.
 The rice will absorb the water and will become moist and fluffy.